chiminey/chiminey/docs/installation.rst

 Smart Connectors Activation
 ------------

-When a Chiminey platform is deployed,  each `smart connector <smartconnector>`, which  is the core concept within Chiminey that enables endusers to perform complex computations on distributed computing facilities with minimal effort, needs to be explicitly activated.
+When a Chiminey platform is deployed,  each `smart connector <smart_connector_desc>`, which  is the core concept within Chiminey that enables endusers to perform complex computations on distributed computing facilities with minimal effort, needs to be explicitly activated.

 1. For Mac OS X and Windows users, open `Docker Quickstart Terminal`.
 For linux-based OS users, login to your machine and open a terminal.